 “She’s very interested in minimally invasive valves, and I jokingly refer to myself as the maximally invasive valve guy,” he said.

 When Dr. Merritt joined the cardiothoracic team, she brought with her a focus on minimally invasive valve repair and replacement as well as minimally invasive approaches to lung cancer reduction.
 She can do the sternum-breaking open-heart surgery that Joe needed.
 But she can also replace a patient’s valve with no more than a small incision the size of her finger, and remove cardiac masses or blood clots with a catheter.

 Dr. Merritt enjoys her working relationship with her partners and the synergy between surgeons at different stages of their careers.
-She praised Dr. Kingston’s role on the multidisciplinary heart valve team that’s continued a successful transcatheter aortic valve replacement (TAVR) program even in a pandemic.
-She’s helping her partners learn some of the minimally invasive techniques she’s passionate about, while Dr. Batter is helping her and Dr. Kingston master a technique that has long distinguished cardiothoracic surgery at Methodist Hospital – beating-heart surgery.
+She praised the multidisciplinary heart valve team that’s continued a successful transcatheter aortic valve replacement (TAVR) program even in a pandemic.
+She’s helping her partners learn some of the minimally invasive techniques she’s passionate about while Dr. Batter is helping her master a technique that has long distinguished cardiothoracic surgery at Methodist Hospital – beating-heart surgery.